Misty Stone: Career

-Advocacy

-Stone has been outspoken about the unequal treatment of ethnic performers in the adult industry.
-She stated in a 2014 interview that it was a standard practice that ethnic performers be paid less and that the practice was even upheld by ethnic-based production companies.

 Mainstream appearances

 Stone also appeared in the role of Dawn in the Cinemax series, Co-Ed Confidential.
 She also appeared in the VH1 reality show Basketball Wives.
 In 2013 Stone voiced a character in the video game Grand Theft Auto V.

 In 2013, Stone was one of the featured actresses in the documentary film and accompanying fine art book by Deborah Anderson, Aroused.
 (ISBN 978-0-9893744-0-8) The film features 16 female pornographic performers, released in cinemas in the U.S. in the summer of 2013 and internationally in January 2014.

 Stone was among the pornographic actresses who appeared in the welcome home party scene for Jax Teller after his release from prison in the Season 7 premiere of Sons of Anarchy, which aired on September 9, 2014.
 She has also had a variety of minor roles in television movies and feature films such as the fantasy scifi Sexy Warriors (2014), the cable series Zane's the Jump Off (2013), and the Joseph Gordon-Levitt and Scarlett Johansson romantic comedy Don Jon (2013).